sirocco-rt/release-models/README.md

 Model outputs, parameter files, and plotting scripts for the release paper.
 The structure of this repository is

 * Details/ -- folders for each comparisons including being able to run them in detail, more intended for a developer
-* Scripts/ -- scripts for making plots, will eventually contain something like:
+* Plot/ -- scripts for making plots, will eventually contain something like:
 	* MakeAllFigures.py
 	* fig1.py
 	* fig2.py
-	( ...
+	* ...
+	* Figures/ -- folder containing the figures that will go in the actual paper.

 * Data/ -- just the data needed for the figures + parameter files.
 Could include scripts for running cloudy and so on here if desired.
 Please add tests and demo models in the format:
 	* Benchmark/
 		* Tardis/